SyncholisticMG/gh/chapter5/workspace.md

 Have you ever thought your house appreciates you, is holding on to you?
-Our ancestors used ceremonial fires before moving to different heights to interact and prepare the grounds, give thanks to the spirits of the land to complete their missions and agendas.
- We are already intuitively working with our environment in aware or unawareness.
+Our ancestors used ceremonial fires before moving to different heights to interact and prepare the grounds, give thanks to the spirits of the land to complete their missions and agendas. we're already intuitively working with our environment in aware or unawareness.
 Mindfulness is one of those awareness practices to connect to your environment and live in tune with everything around you.

 Q: What is Environmental awareness vs intuition?
-When things enter into our awareness we are out of intuition as the intuition is more a form of activation.
+When things enter into our awareness we're out of intuition as the intuition is more a form of activation.
 *I am* intuiting,
 my intuition activates me to do this right now.
 In awareness we know we have a free will choice to act upon it right now or as part of our daily agenda.